harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-cd-quickstart.md

 	+ **AKS:** the **Owner** role must be assigned.
 	+ For a custom role, see the permissions in [Add a Microsoft Azure Cloud connector](/docs/platform/Connectors/Cloud-providers/add-a-microsoft-azure-connector).

 * **AKS Cluster:** You'll need a target AKS cluster for the deployment.
-You can also host the Harness delegate in this cluster.
+You can also host the Harness Delegate in this cluster.
 Ensure your cluster meets the following minimum requirements for the delegate (it should also have the resources needed for the app you deploying):
   * **Number of nodes:** 2.
   * **vCPUs, Memory, Disk Size:** 4vCPUs, 16GB memory, 100GB disk.
 In AKS, the **Standard DS2 v2** machine type is enough for this quickstart.
   * **Networking:** outbound HTTPS for the Harness connection to **app.harness.io**, **github.com**, and **hub.docker.com**.
 Allow TCP port 22 for SSH.